ai4ed/ai4ed.github.io/_posts/2023-10-01-aaai2024competition.markdown

 ## Terms and Conditions

 The rules of the competition are as follows:

+- Participants can choose to participate one of two tracks or both.
 - Submitted code must use a machine learning model to generate predictions.
 Submission of hard-coded prediction results is prohibited.
 - Users may work in teams of up to 6 people.
 - For participants to be eligible for prizes, their code must be publicly available.